RahulSandhu/aki-prediction/README.md

 - [PhysioNet MIMIC-III Clinical Database](https://physionet.org/content/mimiciii/1.4/) – Medical Information
   Mart for Intensive Care III
-- Developed as part of the Electronic Health Records course of the Master in Health Data Science at Universitat Rovira i Virgili (URV)
+- Developed as part of the Electronic Health Records course in the Master in Health Data Science program at Universitat Rovira i Virgili (URV)

 </div>